xolox/vim-pyref/README.md

 # Context-sensitive documentation <br> for Python source code in Vim

-The `pyref.vim` script is a plug-in for the [Vim text editor](http://www.vim.org/) that maps the `<F1>` key in [Python](http://python.org/) buffers to search through the [Python language reference](http://docs.python.org/reference/index.html) and [library reference](http://docs.python.org/library/index.html) documentation for the keyword or identifier at the current cursor position and open the first match in your web browser.
-When no GUI is available a command-line web browser like `lynx` or `w3m` will be used, otherwise the plug-in prefers a graphical web browser like Mozilla Firefox or Google Chrome.
+The `pyref.vim` script is a plug-in for the [Vim text editor](http://www.vim.org/) that looks up keywords and identifiers in the [Python language reference](http://docs.python.org/reference/index.html) and [library reference](http://docs.python.org/library/index.html) documentation using your web browser.
+The `:PyRef` command looks up the identifier given as an argument while the `<F1>` mapping looks up the item at the text cursor.
+Both are only made available inside Python buffers.

 ## How does it work?

 The search works by scanning through a special index file with keyword, URL pairs separated by tabs and delimited by newlines.
-The index file is included in the ZIP archive linked to below but you can also create it yourself using the Python script [spider.py](http://github.com/xolox/vim-pyref/blob/master/spider.py).
+The index file is included in the ZIP archive linked below but you can also create it yourself using the Python script [spider.py](http://github.com/xolox/vim-pyref/blob/master/spider.py).

 ## Install & usage

 Unzip the most recent [ZIP archive](http://peterodding.com/code/vim/downloads/pyref) file inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).
-Now try it out: Open a Python script and press the `<F1>` key.
+Now try it out: Open a Python script and press the `<F1>` key on something interesting.

 The following paragraphs explain the available options: